-Chief Credit Officer | Age 61
+Chief Credit Officer | Age 70

-Mark H. Lee was the Executive Vice President and Chief Credit Officer of Cathay Bank until he retired after December 31, 2023.
-Mr. Lee joined Cathay Bank in April 2017 as Executive Vice President, Special Advisor to the Office of the President and was appointed as the Chief Credit Officer of Cathay Bank in December 2017.
-Mr. Lee has more than 30 years of banking experience and provides leadership and support to the Credit Administration function at Cathay Bank.
+Albert Sun is Executive Vice President and the Chief Credit Officer of Cathay Bank.
+Mr. Sun joined Cathay Bank as the Executive Vice President, Special Advisor to the Office of the President in September 2023 prior to his appointment as the Chief Credit Officer in January 2024.

+Prior to joining Cathay Bank, he held the position of Chief Credit Officer at Piermont Bank from 2022 to 2023, Grasshopper Bank from 2017 to 2021, and at East West Bank from 2015 to 2017.
+Mr. Sun has more than 40 years of banking experience and provides leadership and serves instrumental roles in the Credit Administration function at Cathay Bank.